ms/buildtogether.tech/teams/index.md

 </div>

+<span g="feature_decomposition" i="feature decomposition; allocating
-<span g="feature_decomposition">Feature decomposition</span> is a variation on
+work!feature decomposition">Feature decomposition</span> is a variation on
 modular decomposition that works well in practice.
 Instead of owning an entire subsystem for the life of the project, each team member handles the design, coding, testing, and documentation for one small feature after another.
 Working this way is central to agile development (<span x="process"/>)) and is a good way to cope with the never-ending timeslicing of student life.

+Finally, there is <span g="rotating_decomposition" i="rotating decomposition;
+allocating work!rotating decomposition">rotating decomposition</span>: everyone
-Finally, there is <span g="rotating_decomposition">rotating decomposition</span>: everyone does one task for a few weeks, then a different task for the new few, and so on.
+does one task for a few weeks, then a different task for the new few, and so on.
 This is initially less productive in absolute terms than either of the preceding strategies, since the team has to pay for ramp-up several times over.
-In the long term, though, it outperforms the
-alternatives: it is more robust (having a team member drop out is less harmful), and if everyone on the team is familiar with every aspect of the software, they can all contribute to design and debugging sessions.
+In the long term, though, it outperforms the alternatives: it is more robust (having a team member drop out is less harmful), and if everyone on the team is familiar with every aspect of the software, they can all contribute to design and debugging sessions.

-Any of these strategies is better than <span g="chaotic_decomposition">chaotic decomposition</span>, which unfortunately is the most common approach.
+Any of these strategies is better than <span g="chaotic_decomposition" i="chaotic decomposition; allocating work!chaotic decomposition">chaotic decomposition</span>, which unfortunately is the most common approach.
 If people have different ideas about who's supposed to do what, some things won't be done at all while others will be done several times over.
 (You can tell if your